tracelink/watchtower/README.md

 Pull request scans are currently implemented to integrate with Bitbucket Cloud.

+#### Manual Code Reviews

+The manual code review feature is intended to automate aspects of the secure code review process.
+Each pull request scan will automatically be assessed for a manual code review and assigned a manual code review status.
+There are (5) manual code review statuses: “Not Applicable”, “Pending Review”, “In Progress”, “Reviewed”, and “Reviewed w/ Recommendations”.

+A pull request will automatically be assigned either the “Not Applicable” status or the “Pending Review” status.
+A pull request is only assigned a “Pending Review” status if the following criteria are met: at least one manual code review rule is included in the scanning ruleset and at least one manual code review match is found.
+In all other cases, the pull request scan will be assigned a “Not Applicable” MCR status.

+The Manual Code Review view will only display the manual code reviews of the most recent version of a Pull Request Scan and will not display any manual code reviews with the MCR status of “Not Applicable” or null.
+To narrow the MCR scope down to likely relevant code, manual code review findings are only reported if found within a +/- 5 range of a modified line.
+Manual code review findings will be consolidated by rule and by file.
+These findings will be displayed on a per file basis in list form of the rule name(s).
+MCR findings will be excluded from pull request scan reports as well as from the Pull Request Dashboard and metrics.

+Currently, manual code review rules can only be configured within the regex rule designer.
+To configure a manual code review rule, check the “Manual Code Review Rule” checkbox when saving the rule.
+All manual code review rules are informational by nature, therefore the priority will always be set to informational.

 ### Upload Scans

 Upload scans provide a way to manually scan code for issues.
 The code to scan is uploaded as a zip